learn-co-curriculum/swift-intro-from-objc/README.md

 These lessons assume a prior knowledge of:

-  * using bash, git, and Github for managing source control;
+  * using bash, git, and GitHub for managing source control;
   * using the Xcode IDE and its various toolsets including Apple's Reference Documentation; and
   * fundamental programming concepts learned from proficiency in another C-family programming language (which may or may not be Objective-C), including:
      * syntax, variables, and operators,